Our goal is to share information and products that are truly helpful to renters.

 Tips for transferring internet or selecting a new internet provider

-If you’re looking for a new internet provider, you may want to consider the following:
+If you’re looking for a new internet provider, you may want to consider the following option:

-- Use a provider search tool such as InMyArea to see the internet providers available to you.
-It’s as easy as entering your ZIP code and pressing enter!
+- Use a provider search tool such as InMyArea to see the internet providers available in your area.
+It is as easy as entering your ZIP code and pressing enter!

 - Determine how much internet speed you need.